 And yet people live on.
-They play out their tainted, unclean little lives and remain happy and oblivious, while paying loose fealty to an Iron Age religious text without even knowing how it all worked in its heyday like I do.
+They play out their tainted, unclean little lives and remain happy and oblivious, while paying loose fealty to an Iron Age religious text without even knowing how it all worked in its heyday in the way that dorks like me know.
 Sure, they worry about what G-d thinks.
 But not too much.
 And for their breezy naiveté, G-d seems to excuse them well enow and the world keeps spinning.

 Perhaps there’s a fine art to concerning oneself with G-d’s opinion, but only to an extent.
 Only in generalities.
+It seems everybody quietly does it already.
 Step further beyond it and you’ll drive yourself mad in halls where angels tread lightly.
 Like I did.

 Finally, my deep dive revealed to me that my faith — while wholesome generally — is so fraught with wracking worry and uncertainty about what G-d thinks of me, blind alleys of never-ending concern, turnstiles of second-guesses, all played out under canopies of silence from above that do me no favors, that I’ve concluded my faith is too rickety a vehicle right now to shuttle me to recovery.
 At least by itself.

 Last week I checked in with a local therapist.
 He charges by the hour like most and seems to be a great listener.
 He’s a devout Christian to stand athwart my Judaism, but it would be prejudicial to hold that against him.
-Only boated arrogance writes off gifts where they can be found.
 He talks up PTSD’s unlikely tripwires and how it affects us in the bizarrest of ways, which means I’ll probably undergo a rigorous battery of EMDR therapy before long.
 All I can do is remain open, receptive, and hopefully all my warts will fritter away on the slow lathe of riddance.
 I’m really hoping it works and that my hands steady, that I can stop waking up feeling like 100 miles of highway, and that I can be an attentive father to my Luna.
 Now that those wheels are in motion, all I can do is ride it out and see where the clinical solution takes me.